yuhko-msft/microsoft-graph-docs/concepts/managedtenants-concept-overview.md

 > [!NOTE]
 > The Microsoft 365 Lighthouse API is defined in the OData subnamespace, `microsoft.graph.managedTenants`.

 ## Next steps

 - Learn more about the [Microsoft 365 Lighthouse](/microsoft-365/lighthouse/m365-lighthouse-overview?view=o365-worldwide&preserve-view=true) portal.
-- Find out about the [latest new features and updates](/graph/whats-new-overview) for the Lighthouse API.
+- Find out about the [latest new features and updates](/graph/whats-new-overview) for the Microsoft 365 Lighthouse API.
 - Explore [examples](https://developer.microsoft.com/graph/graph/examples) for more ideas about how to use Microsoft Graph.